Sensitivity of Halo Shape Measurements: Simulated haloes

 In Fig.~\ref{fig:profile_1} we show the shape and the density profiles as well as the number of particles enclosed within the ellipsoids and the shape sensitivity as a function of $\tilde{r}_\mathrm{ell}$.
-In Appendix~\ref{sec:shape_shells} we have carried out the same analysis, but measure the shapes in shells.
-We can clearly see that the density core present in the fSIDM haloes (right-hand side) affects the accuracy at which the shapes can be measured compared to CDM (left-hand side).
-At small distances, the inferred shape from the fSIDM haloes (upper panel right-hand side) can be even more elliptical than the CDM one (upper panel left-hand side).
+In contrast to Fig.~\ref{fig:map}, we now quantitatively assess the quality of the measured shapes.
+In Appendix~\ref{sec:shape_shells} we explain how we carried out the same analysis, but measured the shapes in shells.
+We can clearly see that the density core present in the fSIDM haloes (right-hand side) affects the accuracy at which the shapes can be measured compared to the CDM (left-hand side).
+At small distances, the inferred shape from the fSIDM haloes (upper panel, right-hand side) can be even more elliptical than the CDM one (upper panel, left-hand side).
 This is non-physical and an artefact arising from the low shape sensitivity.
 It is insufficient to explain this by a lower number of enclosed particles as the shape measure becomes unreliable at particle numbers for which the CDM shapes are still reasonable.
-For both the ellipsoid and the ellipsoidal shell method, a shape sensitivity of $\xi \geq 10$ is found to be a good criterion for obtaining robust shape measurements, as can be seen from the top and bottom rows of Figs.~\ref{fig:profile_1} and~\ref{fig:profile_2}.
+This can be seen by looking at the number of enclosed particles for the distance at which the measured shapes (top row) become fairly noisy.
+For the CDM haloes, the shape starts to become fairly noisy for $\lesssim 10^3$ particles, but the fSIDM halo shapes suffer from substantial noise already for $\lesssim 10^4$ particles.
+For both the ellipsoid and the ellipsoidal shell methods, a shape sensitivity of $\xi \geq 10$ is found to be a good criterion for obtaining robust shape measurements, as can be seen from the top and bottom rows of Figs.~\ref{fig:profile_1} and~\ref{fig:profile_2}.

 We note that it can also be the case that at large radii the shape cannot be measured accurately.
-This could be due to substructure, an example would be the halo indicated in red.
-As we only select particles that belong to the primary subhalo, this effect is however suppressed.
+This could be due to substructure; an example would be the halo indicated in red.
+As we only selected particles that belong to the primary subhalo, this effect has been suppressed however.